TV Cable Set-Top Australia 1995 - 2025

 January 12 2021

-New data from Roy Morgan shows Australians consumed subscription TV services at an astonishing rate during 2020 as Australians endured a nation-wide lockdown from late March until late May and Victorians experienced a second, and longer, lockdown soon after.
+New data from Roy Morgan shows Australians consumed subscription TV services at an astonishing rate during 2020 in a nation-wide lockdown from late March until late May and Victoria a second, longer, lockdown soon after.

 17.3 million Australians (82.1%) watched a subscription TV service in an average four weeks.

-All the major subscription TV services have been big winners during 2020 with large increases in viewers for Netflix, Foxtel, Stan, Disney+ and Amazon Prime.
+All major subscription TV services were big winners during 2020 with large increases in viewers for Netflix, Foxtel, Stan, Disney+ and Amazon Prime.

-Netflix is by far Australia’s most watched subscription television service with 14 million viewers (over two-thirds of all Australians aged 14+) in an average four weeks.
+Netflix is by far Australia’s most watched subscription television service, with 14 million viewers in an average four weeks.

-Foxtel experienced faster growth across its services and now has a total of 7.7 million viewers of either Foxtel, Foxtel Now, Kayo Sports or Binge in an average four weeks.
+Foxtel experienced faster growth, reporting 7.7 million viewers of either Foxtel, Foxtel Now, Kayo Sports or Binge in an average four weeks.
 Also growing viewership strongly during 2020 have been third-placed Stan which grew to 4.9 million viewers, Amazon Prime which went to 3.3 million viewers and newcomer Disney+ which now has 2.8 million viewers after being launched in late 2019.

 This new data comes from Roy Morgan Single Source, derived from in-depth interviews with around 50,000 Australians.